enderunal/TheOneSuspender/README.md

 - **Automatic Tab Suspension**: Frees memory by suspending inactive tabs after a user-defined timeout (Minimum 1 min).
 - **Manual Controls**: Suspend/unsuspend individual tabs or all tabs in a window/all windows from the popup.
+- **Export/Import Suspended Tabs**: Export all suspended tabs (with window/tab structure) as JSON or TXT, and import them later—even across extension reinstalls or devices.
+(See below for details.)
 - **Two Suspension Modes**: Close & Reopen (no history) or Preserve History.
 - **Whitelist Management**: Never suspend specific URLs/domains (with wildcard support).
 - **Conditional Exceptions**: Never suspend pinned tabs, tabs playing audio, active tabs, tabs with unsaved form data, etc.